The Nova Scotia Literacy Practitioner Training

 How long does the program take?

-You may take the modules as quickly as they are available, if you wish, and complete the program in six months or less, or you may take breaks between modules and take up to two years to complete the program.
+You may take the modules as quickly as they become available and complete the program within six months, or you may take breaks between modules and take up to two years to complete the program.

 How much time does a module take?